-Effective fall semester, 2004, there is a time limit of two calendar years from the last day of the term in which a grade was assigned for any changes in course grades.
+Students have two calendar years from the last day of the term in which a grade was assigned for any changes in course grades.
 Grades assigned prior to the awarding of a degree cannot be changed after the degree has been awarded.